 About Matt

-Matt's area of expertise is centered the retrofitting and upgrading of early 20th century houses with special emphasis on seismic issues, energy conservation (green remodeling) and moisture issues.
+Matt's area of expertise is centered around the retrofitting and upgrading of early 20th century houses with special emphasis on seismic issues, energy conservation (green remodeling) and moisture issues.

 Matt considers communication to be at the heart of the inspection.
 “If you can’t talk about it in a meaningful way, in context with other issues and people’s lives, the information isn’t very useful.”